 Expert section contains systems that are more experimental.
 The games you play from this section may be a little more prone to crash.
-We’ve included them because we feel that what they add to your gaming experience is worth it.
+We’ve included them because we feel that what they add to your gaming experience is worth the lesser stability.

 Navigate through a game list